-All income is taxed in New Zealand, like many other countries tax-free threshold.
-But individuals can get rebates and credits depending upon their situation.
+All income is taxed in New Zealand, like many other countries there is no tax-free threshold.
+But individuals can get rebates and credits depending upon their personal situation.

-New Zealand Tax residents are required to declare their worldwide income.
+New Zealand Tax residents are also required to declare their worldwide income.

 Who is required to file Income Tax returns?

 Besides business owners, sole traders, companies, trusts and related organisation, anyone involved in earning income not deducted at source must file income tax return and declare their taxable income.
-If you are a full-time employee but at the same time you run Airbnb/holiday house, drive uber, owns a rental property, are shareholder of a company or receive overseas income you need to file income tax return.
+If you are a full-time employee but at the same time you run Airbnb/holiday house, drive uber, own a rental property, are shareholder of a company or receive overseas income you need to file income tax return.
 In addition to above, Inland Revenue Department may ask you to file income tax return for any reason.

 How Income Tax Return is prepared

 Income from all sources, taxed and untaxed is added up and gross income is considered to calculate income tax.
 Residual Income Tax (RIT) is calculated after deducting any PAYE and other tax credits you may be entitled to, (except for Working for Families Tax Credits).

 For businesses and organisations

 Income tax return is prepared on the basis of outcome of the financial reports.
 Small businesses need to file only financial statement summary is filed with IRD along with the income tax return.

 Any provisional tax already paid and tax credits are adjusted at this stage and final income tax payable amount is calculated.